Las Vegas Travel with Kids

 During your vacation, turn your tykes loose at the DISCOVERY Children's Museum (360 Promenade Pl.), located in Symphony Park.
 With nine exhibition galleries, including Water World, Toddler Town and Young At Art, the three-story facility is full of hands-on displays and exhibits that are both educational and entertaining.

 Fun Places to Go for Teens For teens, few things top shopping malls.
 Hanging out.
 Texting.
 Flirting with hotties.
 Texting.
 Hitting the food court.
 Texting.
 And oh yeah, there's shopping, too.
 At Fashion Show (3200 Las Vegas Blvd.
-S.), the Strip's flagship retail realm, stores like Hollister, Wet Seal and True Religion will put a dent in their allowance.
+S.), the Strip's flagship retail realm, stores like Hollister, Free People and Urban Outfitters will put a dent in their allowance.
 The Forum Shops at Caesars Palace (3500 Las Vegas Blvd.
-S.) also offer a True Religion store along with teen-fave GUESS.
+S.) also offer a H&M store along with teen-fave GUESS.

 Merry-go-rounds and choo-choo trains?
 Totally lame!
 Teens want big thrill rides, and they don't get any crazier than the hair-raisers atop the 1,149-foot-high Stratosphere Tower (2000 Las Vegas Blvd.
 S.).
 Big Shot, a free-fall type ride, shoots you to the tippy-top of the tower mast.
 Insanity—The Ride, a gnarly-looking claw-like contraption, swings and spins riders out beyond the tower's edge—a dizzying 900 feet above the Vegas Strip.